Updated at 10:18 AM PHT,

 5. Internal Linking Structure

-Aside from pillar page/topic clusters, an overall internal linking structure is important.
+Aside from Pillar page/Topic clusters, an overall internal linking structure is important.
 This is all about how your pages connect to each other within your own website.
 We're talking about giving your readers (and search engines) a clear, logical path to explore significant or related content.

 Why it matters: A strong internal linking structure spreads "link equity" (authority) throughout your site, helps search engines discover new content, and most importantly, keeps users engaged by guiding them to more relevant information.
-It’s like creating a helpful organization of links (from main topic to subtopic) that trail across your entire site.
+It's like creating a helpful organization of links (from main topic to subtopic) that trail across your entire site.
+One strategy in internal linking is to use Semantic Internal Linking Schema (such as significantLink and relatedLink) to establish site structure and page relationships within the whole site.

 6. Repurposing Content

 Don't let your high-performing content excel only in one platform like Facebook Pages!
-Repurposing means taking an existing piece of content (like a Facebook post with many Likes) and transforming it into different formats to reach a wider audience.
+Repurposing content means taking an existing piece of content (like a Facebook post with many Likes) and transforming it into different formats to reach a wider audience.

 7. E-E-A-T Signals